 The vaccines used against poliomyelitis are the Sabin vaccine and the Salk vaccine.
-The Sabin vaccine contains attenuated virus and is taken through oral drops.
-The Salk vaccine is made of dead virus and is administered by injection.
+The Sabin vaccine contains the attenuated virus and is taken through oral drops.
+The Salk vaccine is made of the dead virus and is administered by injection.

 Rabies, also known as hydrophobia, is a viral disease.
-It is found in dogs, cats, bats and other wild mammals.
+It is found among dogs, cats, bats and other wild mammals.
 The transmission to humans occurs through the saliva of contaminated animals, mainly through bites.

 6. What is the difference between smallpox (variola) and measles?